Inspect the Arithmetic — CCPC Income Tax Calculator

 3. Single‑Shareholder Scenario

-Distsingle = S + Delig + Dne
+Distsingle = Delig + Dne

 RetEarn = max(0, Cashafter − Distsingle)

-If modeled distributions exceed after‑tax corporate cash, retained earnings are clipped to zero rather than displaying negative corporate equity.
+If modeled dividends exceed after‑tax corporate cash, retained earnings are clipped to zero rather than displaying negative corporate equity.
 The corporate side does not enforce balance‑sheet constraints beyond this max‑zero clipping; over‑distributions relative to Cashafter

 are not flagged separately in this version.